arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/memory-partitioning/content.md

 ![Flashing process feedback of the Opta™ shown in the Arduino IDE's Serial Monitor.](assets/arduino-ide-3.png)

-You should see a success message in the Serial Monitor if everything is correct.
+If everything is correct, you should see a success message in the Serial Monitor.
 Now we are ready to start using the full capabilities of the Opta™ with the Arduino IDE.

 ## Conclusion

 In this tutorial, we successfully partitioned the memory of an Opta™ device, enabling its full range of functionalities to be programmed using Arduino ecosystem tools such as the Arduino IDE and the Arduino programming language.
 We walked through initializing and erasing the QSPI Flash memory, partitioning and formatting the memory, and writing the Wi-Fi firmware and certificate data onto the device's memory.
 As you move forward, you can explore the extensive Arduino ecosystem, leverage various libraries and hardware add-ons, and create powerful, connected, and secure industrial solutions using the Opta™.
+Check out our getting started with Opta™ tutorial to learn more about its features.